 Common Program Control Stations (CPCS) are radio stations utilized to provide the general public with information about events.
+The following stations have been identified as CPCS locations in and around Sedgwick County:

 5. State Level

 When an emergency or disaster has occurred or is imminent, the Governor may issue an Executive Order proclaiming the existence of a State of Emergency or activate the emergency response, recovery and mitigation aspects of State, local and inter-jurisdictional disaster plans.